Honey Cone: Honey Cone

 Honey Cone's debut single "While You're Out Looking for Sugar" was also the first single released on Hot Wax.
 It peaked at No. 26 on Billboards R&B chart, but the follow-up "Girls, It Ain't Easy," reached No. 8 on the same chart.
 Their fifth release "Want Ads" proved to be their biggest success, topping both the R&B and pop chart, selling over one million copies, awarded with a gold disc by the R.I.A.A. in May 1971.
 The trio began headlining their own shows across the US, including at the Apollo Theatre and they performed a series of one-nighters in the South.
 The same year, Honey Cone had another No. 1 R&B hit and No. 11 pop hit with "Stick-Up," which also sold more than one million units.
 Honey Cone were named The Best Female Vocal Group by the National Association of Television and Radio Announcers (NATRA) in 1971.
 Willis' fiancé, promoter Dick Griffey, traveled with them on the road and handled their finances.
 Further chart success continued in 1972 with "One Monkey Don't Stop No Show" (No. 15 Pop, No. 5 R&B) and "The Day I Found Myself" (No. 23 Pop, No. 8 R&B).
 However, none of the three of Honey Cone's releases in 1973 sold well.
 Then, Hot Wax and sister label Invictus Records ran into financial problems reportedly caused by difficulties receiving payments from distributors.

 Honey Cone were featured on the cover of Jet on September 2, 1971.

 As the vocal arranger for the group, Willis became unhappy with the material they were recording and she left the group in 1973.
 Honey Cone tried to replace her but the chemistry wasn't coherent so the group split up before 1973 ended.
 Hot Wax folded soon afterwards under increasing debt.

-In 1976, Hot Wax tried to revive the label and released a single by Honey Cone with none of the original members.
+In 1976, Hot Wax tried to revive the label and released a single by Honey Cone featuring Sharon Cash, with no other original members.